Nargeshdb/ResourceLeakDocker/README.md

 "warnings" instead of "errors", so the post-processing scripts must `grep` for different things.

+Our checker does not issue any warnings or errors about non-JDK classes in plume-util, so no post-processing script is necessary.

 *LoC*: Lines of non-comment, non-blank code were computed using the [`scc`](https://github.com/boyter/scc) program, which is installed in the docker image.
 To compute LoC, take